The Best Kids Backpacks For Travel (For Younger Kids) 2023

 Best kids backpacks for 3 to 5 years

-Travel backpacks for kids in this age group start moving away from the cute, character toddler backbacks and getting into the slightly more grown up backpacks.
+Travel backpacks for kids in this age group start moving away from the cute, character toddler backpacks and getting into the slightly more grown up backpacks.

-Jack Wolfskin – it has an 11 litre capacity, wide shoulder straps and a strap that clips across the chest.
+Jack Wolfskin – the Jack Wolfskin kids’ backpack has an 11 liter capacity, wide shoulder straps and a strap that clips across the chest.
 There is a side pocket for a water bottle and another front pocket.

-Osprey Daylite – there is a grab handle at the top which has come in handy on busy streets.
-It has a 10 litre capacity, mesh pockets on either side, a padded and well-ventilated back and a chest strap and is made out of recycled nylon fabrics.
+Osprey Daylite – the Osprey Daylite kids’ backpack has a grab handle at the top which has come in handy on busy streets.
+It has a 10 liter capacity, mesh pockets on either side, a padded and well-ventilated back and a chest strap and is made out of recycled nylon fabrics.
 Osprey backpacks are among the best on the market in every age category.

-Deuter kids – still slightly in character mode but more grown up, this has an 8 litre capacity, side pockets, chest strap and reflective eyes.
+Deuter kids – the Deuter kids’ backpack is slightly in character mode but more grown up, this has an 8 litre capacity, side pockets, chest strap and reflective eyes.

-Fjallraven mini – we love the eco-friendly aspect of this Fjallraven backpack.
-7 litre capacity, front and side pockets, reflectors and a leather grab handle.
+Fjallraven mini – we love the eco-friendly aspect of this Fjallraven kids’ backpack.
+7 liter capacity, front and side pockets, reflectors and a leather grab handle.
 It even has a fleece lined pocket on the top to store sunglasses.

 Best kids backpacks for 5 to 8 years

 This is the age that they start moving into big kid backpacks.
 While they have recently developed a major interest in Pokemon, Star Wars and Minecraft, we prefer them to save the character bags for school.

 Our favorite kids backpacks for 5 to 8 years are: